Zoot Allures: Songs

 "Black Napkins", one of several guitar-driven pieces on Zoot Allures, began life accompanied by themes that would later make up "Sleep Dirt".
 The performance heard on the album was culled from Zappa's February 3, 1976 performance in Osaka, Japan, though it was edited for the official release.
 Along with "Zoot Allures" and "The Torture Never Stops", "Black Napkins" became a signature piece for Zappa, featuring heavily in nearly every subsequent tour and several official releases.

-"Wonderful Wino" was originally released on Jeff Simmons' 1970 album, Lucille Has Messed My Mind Up.
-The album, produced partially by Zappa (though credited as "La Marr Bruister"), also included the title track, which later appeared on 1979's Joe's Garage.
+"Wonderful Wino" was originally released on Jeff Simmons's 1970 album, Lucille Has Messed My Mind Up.
+Zappa later attempted the song with the Mothers in a London June 1970 session released in 2020 on The Mothers 1970.
+Zappa reworked this recording in 1973 for a version that was eventually released on The Lost Episodes, while the Zoot Allures version includes an uncredited horn section apparently retained from the 1973 session.

-On the liner notes to 1979's Sheik Yerbouti, Zappa notes that "Friendly Little Finger" (from Zoot Allures) was created using xenochrony.
+On the liner notes to 1979's Sheik Yerbouti, Zappa noted that "Friendly Little Finger" (from Zoot Allures) was created using xenochrony.
+Zappa provided further details in the liner notes of The Guitar World According to Frank Zappa, mentioning that his guitar and Roy Estrada's "drone bass" (not credited on the original album) were recorded at a dressing room in Long Island in a two-track recording that Zappa later combined with a drum track outtake from "The Ocean is the Ultimate Solution."

-The album's sound is influenced by heavy metal music, particularly that on the song "Ms. Pinky".
+The album's sound is influenced by heavy metal music, particularly on the song "Ms. Pinky".

 CD releases

-The first CD edition of Zoot Allures, released by Rykodisc, has different mixes and edits than the original vinyl LP.
+The first CD edition of Zoot Allures, released by Rykodisc in 1990, has different mixes and edits than the original vinyl LP.
 The vinyl contains a longer edit of "Disco Boy" including a count-off by a drum machine (the first three seconds) and a longer fade-out making the track's duration 5:27, instead of the original CD duration of 5:11.
 The 2012 remastered CD version from Universal Music uses the original vinyl mixes and edits, with improved sound quality over the original CD.